-Barristers' fees range between £800 to £1,500 per day for attending a tribunal hearing, in addition to a preparation fee for final hearing – also called a Brief Fee - which varies between £1,000 to £10,000 plus VAT at 20%.
+Barristers' fees range between £960 to £1,800 per day for attending a tribunal hearing, in addition to a preparation fee for final hearing – also called a Brief Fee - which varies between £1,200 to £12,000.

 These fees are in addition to those set out above but will only usually be incurred if the case proceeds to an actual hearing.